angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - REB
 :::

-- 1 :card[Surgical Extraction] Part of the anti-graveyard package.
+- 1 :card[Surgical Extraction]: Part of the anti-graveyard package.
 This provides soft turn 0 protection against decks looking to abuse the graveyard.
-Sometimes I also look to bring it in for the Mirror.
+  Sometimes I also look to bring it in for the mirror.
-- 1 :card[TO] The second Oracle is a very versatile tool.
+- 1 :card[TO]: The second Oracle is a very versatile tool.
 It allows you to pile with two of them giving multiple chances at resolving it and allowing you to go up to a devotion of 4 which helps bypass things like :card[Endurance].
 It also increases your pseudo blue card count for Force pitch purposes by +2 (because you now have 2 cards in the deck eligibile to pitch whereas before you could never pitch your lone Oracle).
-Also (in a pinch) it blocks :card[Ragavan, Nimble Pilferer] really well and helps you avoid any accidentally monkey-related exiling.
+It also blocks :card[Ragavan, Nimble Pilferer] and :card[Thalia, Guardian of Thraben] really well in a pinch.
-- 1 :card[Tormod's Crypt] The second part of my anti-graveyard package.
-This one is nice as it can just sit in play whilst you get prepped or be added to a pile to help defend against various tools like :card[Cephalid Coliseum] whilst you go for the win.
+- 1 :card[Tormod's Crypt]: The second part of my anti-graveyard package.
+This one is nice as it can just sit in play whilst you get prepped or be added to a pile to help defend against various tools like :card[Cephalid Coliseum] or even Endurance whilst you go for the win.
 It's less precise than Surgical but is a lot more effective.
-- 1 :card[Volcanic Island] Finally it's a land that makes {R}.
+- 1 :card[Volcanic Island]: Finally it's a land that makes {R}.
 It helps cast our blast effects.
 Not much else to say though you could consider to bring it in as an additional *bad Island* in matchups where maybe you don't want Cavern.

 :::row{variant=centered}
 - Surgical Extraction